axel22/axel22.github.com/_posts/2012-11-25-freespeech.md

 not optimal.

-If reaching optimal global happiness is the desired effect, then people like shouldn't have their say.
+If reaching optimal global happiness is the desired effect, then people like these shouldn't have their say.

 Another example are referendums.
 I consider this a form of speech, since you very precisely state your opinion